openactive/implementation-tracker/README.md

 [//]: # (Below the SNIP is included in Openactive.io)
 [//]: # (_SNIP_)

+If you've jumped straight into the technical detail by getting here, please check out the  [Openactive RPDE specification](https://www.openactive.io/realtime-paged-data-exchange/) and [examples](https://github.com/openactive/activation/issues?q=label%3Aexample) to get started, but also remember to go back to [The Steps](https://www.openactive.io/technology.html#the-steps) to continue with the next steps afterwards.

 We encourage you to make use of the [issues on the activation repo](https://github.com/openactive/activation/issues) when implementing the [Openactive RPDE specification](https://www.openactive.io/realtime-paged-data-exchange/).

 Useful views: